EmmanuelRoux/ngx-matomo-client/README.md

 - `rememberConsentGiven(hoursToExpire?: number)` / `rememberCookieConsentGiven(hoursToExpire?: number)`
 - `forgetConsentGiven()` / `forgetCookieConsentGiven()`
 - `hasRememberedConsent()` / `areCookiesEnabled()`
-- `getRememberedConsent()`
+- `getRememberedConsent()` / `getRememberedCookieConsent()`

 See also example below on how to create a consent form.
-Example below is about creating an opt-in form, but it may be easily adapted using methods listed above.
+Example below is about creating an opt-out form, but it may be easily adapted using methods listed above.

 #### Consent opt-out